-The student is advanced to candidacy following the successful completion of the 12 classroom courses, including the Integrative Seminar, and after the faculty has approved the Doctoral Project proposal.
+The student is advanced to candidacy following the successful completion of the 12 classroom courses and after the faculty has approved the Doctoral Project proposal.
 Information on the format and requirements for the Doctoral Project is available in the doctoral student handbook, which can be obtained from the program director.

 Upon completion of a successful defense of the doctoral project, as reviewed by the student’s project committee, the committee will recommend to the dean of the George Herbert Walker School of Business & Technology that the student be awarded the DMgt degree.

 As of June 1, 1992, students who enter the program must complete all degree requirements within five years after completion of their initial DMgt course.
 A student may apply to the DMgt program director for a maximum of two (2) one-year extensions of the five-year time limit for completion of the DMgt.